-So overall, I think that "Macbeth" could have been better, however it was definitely good.
+So overall, I think that Macbeth could have been better, but it was definitely good.
 If you can check it out with your Amazon Prime membership, you should definitely do so, as Fassbender's performance makes the movie worth the time by itself.

 Big Tuna's Rating: B+

 How Did I Watch It?: Amazon Prime.